MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-policies.md

 # Cloud Discovery policies
+You can create app discovery policies to alert you when new apps are detected.
+Cloud App Security also searches all the logs in your Cloud Discovery for anomalies.

 ## Creating an app discovery policy
 Discovery policies enable you to set alerts that notify you when new apps are detected within your organization.